 Contractors like to begin digging foundations and pouring concrete footers in winter and early spring due to the dry air and frozen ground.

-Spring is the prime time for most remodeling projects.
+Spring is the prime time for most remodeling projects, says Angie’s List.
 People order decks, paint houses, remodel kitchens, and build additions.
 Late May to early June is also a great time to hire student help with smaller projects like painting and landscaping.

 Summer is a perfect time to add patios and decks, pave driveways, and replace furnaces.
 Many people replace their roof in the summertime with shingles purchased over the winter to take advantage of the warm weather and lower-cost materials.
 Summer is also a great time to do interior-remodeling projects, since kitchens and bathroom-remodeling projects pose a lot of inconvenience to the homeowner.
 Take a vacation and come back to your new living space.